 - To learn Chinese faster, the student must learn Pinyin.
 It is the ”romanization” of the Hanzi or Chinese characters.
 With Pinyin, the student can learn how to pronounce the Chinese characters in Roman letters.

 - A Chinese character represents syllable.
 Pinyin allows you to phonetically spell it out.
 The marks above the letters indicate the five tones of the Chinese language (one neutral and four tones).
 However, the student must understand that learning Pinyin is not enough because there are exceptions in the pronunciation.
 For example, ”shi” is not pronounced like the English “she.”
 In Chinese, the right pronunciation is closer to ”sure.”

 - You can find several learning materials online that you can download.
 Aside from written texts, you can also download recordings.
-It is important when learning Mandarin Chinese to constantly listen to how it sounds and how the words are pronounced.
+When you learn Mandarin Chinese, pay attention to how it sounds and the pronunciation of the words.
 Listen to recordings while you’re on your way to school or office.

 - Pay close attention to the tones, as these are the characteristics that give the words the right meaning.
-Concentrate also on learning Pinyin, as learning about the Chinese characters can be postponed for later when you are already well versed in the basics of the language.
+Focus on Pinyin too.
+You can postpone learning the Chinese characters if you’re well-versed in the basics of the language.

 - Listen to native speakers, emulate them and practice every day.